OhCoder/designpatterns-ruby/README.md

 Design Pattern by Ruby

-Go to the pattern menu, and run the run.rb file with ruby command.
+Go to the pattern menu, and run the run.rb file with "ruby" command.

 e.g.
 cd simple-factory/